 Mr. Lau Chi Lok, Freeman joined the Company as group financial controller in July 2007 and was appointed as company secretary of the Company in June 2009.
 He is a fellow member of Hong Kong Institute of Certified Public Accountants and member of CPA Australia and holds a bachelor's degree in Commerce, major in Accounting from La Trobe University of Australia.
-He has over 25 years of professional experience in accounting, auditing, financial management and company secretarial matters.
-Prior to joining the Company, Mr. Lau had worked in an international accounting firm in Hong Kong, and was responsible for accounting and finance matters for various listed companies in Hong Kong.
+He has over 25 years of professional experience in audit, accounting, financial management and company secretarial matters.
+Prior to joining the Company, Mr. Lau had worked in audit division of international accounting firms in Hong Kong.
+He had also served manger of various listed companies in Hong Kong responsible for accounting and finance matters.

-The board (the "Board") of directors (the "Directors") is pleased to report to the shareholders of the Company (the "Shareholders") the corporate governance of the Company for the year ended 31 March 2023.
+The board (the "Board") of directors (the "Directors") is pleased to report to the shareholders of the Company (the "Shareholders") the corporate governance of the Company for the year ended 31 March 2024.